-|Where a non-resident or a foreign corporation has had a business long enough that it is deemed as a permanent establishment in Japan, then it is considered the same as a domestic resident or a domestic corporation.
+|A Non-resident or foreign corporation has been conducting business long enough that it is deemed as a permanent establishment in Japan.
+At that time it will be considered the same as a domestic-resident or domestic corporation.

-In such cases a non-resident or a foreign corporation receives a “Certificate of Exemption from Withholding” from the district director of the local tax office.
+A Non-resident corporation receives a “Certificate of Exemption from Withholding” from the district director of the local tax office.

-1. Has submitted a Notice of Commencement of Business, etc.
+1. Has submitted a Notice of Commencement of Business, etc..

-Has submitted a final return form for income tax for the year preceding the relevant year.
+3. Has submitted a final return form for income tax for the year preceding the relevant year.

-（Note）What is a Tax Agent?：A Tax Agent gives notices from the Tax office in Japan to the Non-resident and also submits tax return forms and makes tax payment on the non-residents behalf.
-(Tax Agent may be a company or individual.)
+*Note: A Tax Agent is someone who is responsible for giving notices from the Tax office in Japan to the Non-resident, and is also responsible for submitting tax return forms and making tax payments on the non-residents behalf.
+(Tax Agent may be a company or an individual.)